joukos/pdfaq/README.md

 > [!IMPORTANT]
 > If using a standalone headset and your kit supports USB, ensure that it also supports _standard_ USB MIDI.
 If the kit requires a special driver to work with a computer, it's possible that it uses a proprietary protocol over USB, and **won't work on standalone headsets**.
-> If such a kit has traditional MIDI ports, it can be used with a USB MIDI adapter.
+> But if such a kit also has traditional MIDI ports, it can be used with a USB MIDI adapter.

 ### :arrow_left: :notes: MIDI input